flimflam-austin/hugo-cms-test/content/quick_reads/20210302-abduction-of-nigerian-girls/index.md

       What Happened.
 Why It Matters.
     _key: 97d463aaf954
   - order: 1
+    useCheckmark: false
-    body: "## What Happened:\n\n* Feb 26: **317 girls kidnapped in the middle of the night** from a boarding school in northern Nigeria. **Kidnappers unknown**\_at this time.\n* Education in Nigeria is a challenge, particularly in the north where Islamic terrorist groups have gained strength.\n* UNICEF cites geography, poverty, “insurgency” and property damage as reasons _“one in every five of the world’s out-of-school children is in Nigeria.”_"
+    body: "## What Happened:\n\n* Feb 26:**317 girls kidnapped in the middle of the night** from a boarding school in northern Nigeria.**Kidnappers unknown**\_at this time.\n* Education in Nigeria is a challenge, particularly in the north where Islamic terrorist groups have gained strength.\n* UNICEF cites geography, poverty, “insurgency” and property damage as reasons_“one in every five of the world’s out-of-school children is in Nigeria.”_"
     _key: 379f1aa4651e
   - order: 2
+    useCheckmark: false
     body: >-
       > “I couldn’t get to there to save her because the kidnappers were shooting everywhere.”